Azure-Samples/azuresandbox/extras/terraform-azurerm-vnet-onprem/README.md

 * Monitor output.
 Upon completion, you should see a message similar to the following:

   `Apply complete!
-Resources: xx added, 0 changed, 0 destroyed.`
+Resources: 49 added, 0 changed, 0 destroyed.`

 * Inspect `terraform.tfstate`.